-Elie will teach an Ignatius Seminar on The Search, exploring different approaches to the personal search in the literature of our time.
+Elie taught an Ignatius Seminar on The Search, exploring different approaches to the personal search in the literature of our time.
 Reflecting on the search can be transformative for first-year students as they develop as writers.

-Marshall plans to take a similar approach in her SFS Proseminar on Pandemic Responses: Practical and Ethical Challenges.
-Students in the seminar will use the ongoing COVID-19 crisis and response to explore major challenges in international development.
+Marshall took a similar approach in her SFS Proseminar on Pandemic Responses: Practical and Ethical Challenges, where students used the ongoing COVID-19 crisis and response to explore major challenges in international development.

-“I will focus on what the COVID-19 crisis has stripped away in terms of masks, particularly some of the broad challenges of inequality such as racial, ethnic, and class divides,” explains Marshall, who is currently leading a research project on Religious Responses to COVID-19.
+“I focused on what the COVID-19 crisis has stripped away in terms of masks, particularly some of the broad challenges of inequality such as racial, ethnic, and class divides,” explains Marshall.

 Inspiring Critical Reflection

-Marshall hopes to provide students with a broader frame of reference for understanding the challenges and possibilities presented by the pandemic, an ongoing focus of Berkley Center work.
+Providing students with a broader frame of reference for understanding the challenges and possibilities of the pandemic—this was the primary goal Marshall had for her course.

-“The basic idea is that every student has been living through the COVID-19 emergency, and each person will come with a set of individual experiences,” she explains.
-“The hope will be to set those individual experiences into a broader context, on the community and national levels but also globally, thinking about pandemics as critical points in history.”
+“The basic idea was that every student has been living through the COVID-19 emergency, and each person will come with a set of individual experiences,” she says.
+“The hope was to set those individual experiences into a broader context, on the community and national levels but also globally, thinking about pandemics as critical points in history.”

-Elie also plans to inspire critical reflection on current challenges, including the pandemic and protests against police violence, in his Ignatius Seminar, where students will explore past moments of crisis through literature.
+Critical reflection on current challenges, including the pandemic and protests against police violence, was also a goal Elie had for his Ignatius Seminar, where students explored past moments of crisis through literature.

 “My experience as a reader and writer is that other people—people who have written books—have had experiences which are more akin to what we are going through than we may realize,” he says.
 “They’ve searched.
 Their books are their ways of making sense of their search, for themselves, and for us.
 The broader our range of references to other experiences, the better we can understand our own.”